Olympus PEN-F vs Samsung NX1

 It is notable that the NX1 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The PEN-F lacks such a headphone port.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the NX1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX1 from Samsung.
+Both the PEN-F and the NX1 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Samsung.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Samsung websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus PEN-F and the Samsung NX1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.